On minimizers and convolutional filters: theoretical connections and applications to genome analysis: Discussion

 Some of the other seeming limitations are related to generalizing our results beyond a single layer with a single convolutional filter and stride lengths of one, but these limitations are actually easily overcome.
 Our theorems generalize to 2D (or 3D) filters, at only the cost of notational complexity.
 Longer stride lengths simply amount to a sparsification of the redundancy found in neighboring minimizers; minimizer schemes sparsify through deduplication of the minimums, but that operation is not easily vectorized, so CNNs instead sparsify by using longer stride lengths.
 Stride-length sparsification is less efficient space-wise than a full deduplication, but with high probability conveys the same information, provided that the strides are not too long (Figure \ref{fig:cnn}).

-On the other hand, multiple filters within a layer correspond to just taking multiple minimizers within each region; this corresponds roughly to generating a full MinHash-style sketch of each window (though it does not work for Jaccard similarity because Gaussian convolutions are not min-wise independent), capturing more information than a single minimizer does.
-Another reason why this may be helpful for CNNs is due to the fact that memorizing all the output values of a single neuron is possible for CNNs, but rather hard in training time; thus, breaking up the minimizer information across multiple filters likely makes it easier to train.
+Also, multiple filters within a layer correspond to just taking multiple minimizers within each region; Another reason why this may be helpful for CNNs is due to the fact that memorizing all the output values of a single neuron is possible for CNNs, but rather hard at training time; thus, breaking up the minimizer information across multiple filters likely makes it easier to train.
 Furthermore, having multiple layers of convolutional filters effectively creates minimizer schemes that are able to learn more complicated hash functions than just Gaussian dot products.
 These theoretical connections deserve further study.